ramme-io/ramme-ui/README.md

 ```
 ---

-## The Ramme Ecosystem

-This tool is part of a suite of developer resources maintained by **Excesspool Limited Liability Company**:
+## Project Links

 * **`@ramme-io/ui`**: The core library of visual primitives.
-* **`@ramme-io/create-app`** (This Repository): The CLI scaffolding tool.
+* **`@ramme-io/create-app`** (This Repository): The quick start kit.

 ---

 ## Contributing

 We welcome contributions from the community.
-Please fork the repository and submit a pull request.
-For major architectural changes, please open an issue first to discuss the proposed direction.
+Just fork the repository and submit a pull request.
+For major changes, please open an issue first to discuss.

 ## License